boardzilla/boardzilla-docs/docs/game/actions.md

   `board.lastBid` and one is a [`message`](../api/classes/Action#message) sent to the players.
 - This action also has 3 **properties**.
-We've added a string `prompt`, a `description`, and also a `condition` for performing this action, which is that the player must not have been marked as passing this auction.
+We've added a string `prompt`, a `description`, and also a `condition` for performing this action, namely that the player may not perform this action if they have already passed this auction.

 ## Selections